BMW investing $1.7B in S Carolina as automaker shifts to EVs

 The German automaker’s announcement Wednesday reflects its commitment to transitioning to electric-vehicle production in North America, in line with similarly ambitious plans by other major automakers.

-In addition, BMW said it has signed a deal with Envision AESC of Japan to supply battery cells for a new class of at least six electric SUVs that will be built at the huge plant in Greer, South Carolina, by 2030.
+The battery plant, to be built in nearby Woodruff, will employ 300, the company said, with hiring to begin within a few years.

-Envision will build a new factory at an unspecified site in South Carolina, although the companies wouldn’t say how many people will be hired.
-But the number of jobs is likely to be large — battery plants being built by other companies will employ anywhere from 1,100 to 2,200 people.
+In addition, BMW said it has signed a deal with Envision AESC of Japan to supply battery cells for a new class of at least six electric SUVs that will be built at BMW’s plant in Greer by 2030.

-“The expansion of electric vehicle production in combination with a local battery cell factory will lead to the creation of new supply chains, new networks for sub-suppliers and new jobs throughout the entire region,” BMW said in a statement.
+Envision will build a factory at an unspecified site in South Carolina.
+The companies wouldn’t say how many people will be hired.
+But the number of jobs could be significant: Battery cell plants being built by other companies will employ between 1,100 and 2,200 workers.

-The new cells will have a battery chemistry that increases the amount of energy they can store, the company said.
+The company said the new cells will contain a battery chemistry that increases the amount of energy they can store.

-Envision already has a U.S. factory in Smyrna, Tennessee, near a Nissan assembly plant, and it’s building a plant in Kentucky.
+Envision has a U.S. factory in Smyrna, Tennessee, near a Nissan assembly plant, and it is building a plant in Kentucky.

-The BMW plant already builds lithium-ion battery modules for two plug-in gas-electric hybrid SUVs that are built at the site.
-The Spartanburg site opened 30 years ago, and now builds 11 SUV models.
+The BMW plant already builds lithium-ion battery modules for two plug-in gas-electric hybrid SUVs that are constructed at the site.
+The plant in Greer, which opened 30 years ago, now builds 11 SUV models.
 BMW says the plant has made it the largest automotive exporter in the U.S. based on vehicle value.

 In addition, Ford, GM, Hyundai-Kia and VinFast have announced plans to build new electric vehicle assembly plants in the U.S., or to retool older plants to handle EVs.